-So let's learn a little more about dormers and what they could do for your tiny house loft.
+So let's learn a little more about dormers and what they could do for your loft.

 Some tiny housers love the coziness and lightweight option of the un-dormered loft (keeping the triangular gable roof line throughout), but most prefer to have a little more headroom.
-Dormers provide extra space for comfort and additional windows, while keeping the lovely visual aesthetic of the rest of the tiny home.
+Dormers provide extra space for comfort and additional windows, while keeping the lovely visual aesthetic.

 Tumbleweed Cypress WITHOUT dormers.
 A lovely gable roof line throughout.

 Tumbleweed Elm WITH Dormers.
 Space is gained.
 The visual aesthetic is not sacrificed.

 How much space do you really gain by having dormers?
 In order to visualize how much space is actually gained by adding dormers, you will need to have a basic understanding of roof pitch.